benjreinhart/req_ai/README.md

 ## Philosophy

-* **Don't unify request and response bodies.** Providers are already too different and they diverge further every month.
-Don't force users into a poor abstraction.
+- **Preserve provider-native formats.** Use the request and response formats defined by each provider’s API so your code maps directly to its documentation and examples.
-* **Stay small.** The library should be small, with few dependencies and abstractions.
-Include a handful of popular providers, but leave the rest to users.
+- **Keep the core small.** Focus on a few powerful abstractions and a handful of popular providers.
-* **Be easy to extend.** Cover the common cases well, then get out of the way.
-Integrating applications know their needs much better than a general purpose library does.
-Allow them to bring their own abstractions.
+- **Make extension easy.** Support custom providers, telemetry, and request and response body transformations so applications can bring their own conventions.
-* **Treat observability as a first-class feature.** Telemetry is tedious.
-The library should ship the important parts and make the rest easy to add.
+- **Treat observability as a first-class feature.** Include useful telemetry for common events and make it easy to add application-specific instrumentation.

 ## Features